yoko-vicky/Tracking-App-Api-with-Rails/README.md

 ## About the Project

-This REST API was built with Ruby on Rails, and Postgres for the databases as the final project at Microverse.
-With this API, records (measurements) and items (things to measure) can be added, edited, and removed manually interacting with the database in the front-end application.
+As the final project at Microverse, this REST API was constructed using Ruby on Rails and Postgres for database management.
+It facilitates adding, editing, and removing records (measurements) and items (things to measure) via direct interaction with the database within the front-end application.

-Please check how this API work in the [Tracking App with React](https://github.com/yocosaka/Tracking-App-with-React) which is the front-end application built with React, corresponds to this API.
+To understand its functionality, you can explore the Tracking App with React, the corresponding front-end application integrated with this API.

+### Key Components:

-- The database has 3 tables and models for User, Item, and Record
+- The database comprises three tables and corresponding models: User, Item, and Record.
-  * Users table has username, password, and admin(boolean) columns
+- User table includes columns for username, password, and admin privileges.
-  * Items table has title, unit, icon, and target columns
+- The items table features title, unit, icon, and target specifications columns.
-  * Records table has date, result, item_id, and user_id
+- Records table consists of date, result, item_id, and user_id fields.
-- To authorize users, this app uses [JWT](https://jwt.io/) and [Rack-cors](https://github.com/cyu/rack-cors)
+- User authorization is implemented using [JWT](https://jwt.io/) and [Rack-cors](https://github.com/cyu/rack-cors) for enhanced security.

+Please check how this API works in the [Tracking App with React](https://github.com/yocosaka/Tracking-App-with-React), which is the front-end application built with React, corresponds to this API.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.